10 Things You Probably Didn’t Know About Dolly Parton’s Imagination Library

-Quietly, steadily, and rather impressively over the last 20-plus years, Dolly Parton — yes, that Dolly Parton — has been making sure that the nightstands of babies, toddlers, and preschoolers all over the U.S. have a nice little stack of books to reach for at bedtime — or any time, really.
-At last count, the Dolly Parton Imagination Library mails books to more than 1.3 million children each month, which means this one little book program that is putting books in the hands of nearly 7% of the nation’s children under the age of five.
+Quietly, steadily, and rather impressively over the last 25-plus years, Dolly Parton — yes, that Dolly Parton — has been making sure that the nightstands of babies, toddlers, and preschoolers all over the U.S. have a nice little stack of books to reach for at bedtime — or any time, really.
+At last count, the Dolly Parton Imagination Library mails books to more than 2.2 million children each month, which means this one little book program is putting books in the hands of over ten percent of the nation’s children under the age of five.
 “It’s a very exciting challenge” says Sam Roberts, Director of Operations for the Dollywood Foundation, which runs the Imagination Library.
 “There are a lot of moving parts.”

 What else is there to know about the Imagination Library?
 Here are ten fun facts about the organization:

 Any child in the U.S. can participate in the program (as long as there’s a local sponsor).
 Any child qualifies, regardless of income.
-To date, there are 1,884 local organizations, working in 9,427 communities around the world.
-(There are also programs in the U.K., Canada, and even Australia.)
+To date, there are over 2,700 local organizations, working in thousands of communities around the world.
+(There are also programs in the U.K., Canada, the Republic of Ireland, and even Australia.)

 It’s a lot of books.
-If a child is signed up at birth, they’ll receive 60 different books by the time they reach the age of five, when they officially age out.
-In each age group, two titles are bilingual (Spanish and English).
+If a child is signed up at birth, they’ll receive up to 60 different books by the time they reach the age of five, when they officially age out.
+There are multiple bilingual (English and Spanish) titles available throughout the collection.
 Almost every child of the same age will receive the same books each year, and many of the books come with discussion guides for parents or caregivers.
 The Imagination Library partners with the American Printing House for the Blind to provide books in Braille as well.
-In 2018 alone, the Imagination Library will have mailed 15,208,335 books for the year, which translates to one book being mailed every two seconds.
+In 2022 alone, the Imagination Library mailed 24,708,008 books for the year, which translates to a book being mailed every 1.27 seconds.

 Every child, no matter their age, starts with the same book.
 With its timeless message of perseverance, The Little Engine That Could is the first book kids receive and it’s the perfect touch.
 The book also comes with a personal message from Dolly Parton about the importance of reading.
+The edition in the Imagination Library was illustrated by Caldecott award-winning illustrator, Dan Santat — whose inspiring message about the power of positive thinking is also included.
 After that, each child gets a book specifically geared toward their age, whether it’s a simple board book with bright colors and shapes for babies or a more complex story about emotions and challenges for kids who are heading off to kindergarten.

 It’s a mix of popular and lesser-known titles.
 The most popular books by far in the Imagination Library come from the Llama Llama series, says Roberts, who reads each and every piece of parent feedback.
 “The rhyme and repetition make it exciting and memorable for a child,” he says.
 But readers are sure to find some surprises in the lineup as well.
-Meg Miles, whose daughter Macey, now five years old, was part of the Imagination Library program in Williston, North Dakota, for several years, already had a home full of books.
+Meg Miles, whose daughter Macey was part of the Imagination Library program in Williston, North Dakota, for several years, already had a home full of books.
 As a preschool teacher and mother of two older children, reading, and books had always been top priority — the Imagination Library just made it even better.
 “Every book that comes is a different genre,” says Miles.
 “These were books I’d never heard of — and not in a bad way.”
-Her daughter loved Peanut Butter and Cupcake,a book about friendship, and Stand Tall, Molly Lou Mellon, a story about bullying, as well as books about Native Americans, and one about strawberries.
+Green Tractor, an adorable concept board book, was an instant favorite for Candice Gautreau’s son.
+“It is barely holding itself together almost two years later, and he still wants us to read it to him daily.”
+Others appreciate the diversity found within the titles.
+“I read this to my daughter tonight and she loved it!” shares one mom of Alex’s Good Fortune, a story about a young girl celebrating Chinese New Year.
 Dolly’s own book, Coat of Many Colors, based on her famous song, is in there as well.

 The titles change each year.
 Roughly a quarter of the books in the program shift each year to make room for new titles and topics.
 The selection process involves educators, reading specialists, and early childhood professionals poring over hundreds of titles to select up to 70 books for the coming year, from birth through age five.
 Roberts looks over every title as well — it’s his favorite part of the job.
 Together, they look for developmentally appropriate books that hew to these core values: a love of reading and learning; regard for diversity of people, their roles, cultures, and environments; promotion of self-esteem and confidence; and appreciation of art and aesthetics.

 You wouldn’t believe how many books the Imagination Library has mailed.
-As of November 2018, the Imagination Library has sent out 112,406,659 books (and counting!) since it was founded.
+As of February 2023, the Imagination Library has gifted over 200 million books (and counting!) since it was founded.
 “It’s the program that could,” says Roberts.
-“It’s been chugging along for over 20 years now.”
+“It’s been chugging along for over 27 years now.”